mlava/ninja-autoremote/README.md

 To-do
 ================

-1. Gist for widgets on new dashboard.
+1. Gist for widgets on beta dashboard.